-The Club owns four huts on Mount Kenya: the Teleki Valley Rescue Hut, Black Hole Bivvy, Bailles Bivvy (unusable) and Howell Hut.
-If using the huts, please do not leave ANY litter in their vicinity and please toilet well away from the hut.
+The Club owns the Teleki Valley Rescue Huts on Mount Kenya, which is available for use by members.
+If using the huts, please do not leave ANY litter in their vicinity.
 Others would also like to enjoy them after you.
 Please talk to any of the Committee members for further information on the use of the huts.

 The MCK has published several guides to walking, climbing and mountaineering in Kenya.
 The most important titles are:

 e to Mount Kenya and Kilimanjaro edited by Iain Allan.
 This book describes walking and climbing on the two highest mountains in Africa.
 It is targeted mainly at climbers and alpinists but it also is of good general interest since it describes the walking routes, flora, fauna, geology and history of the two mountains.

 Both these books are available directly from the MCK, in Nairobi bookshops or from our distributors in the UK and USA.